Estebanm1812/Snake-and-Stairs/README.md

 Changelog:
-Map print in the console, the winner player`s score saver and winner players score printer.
+Map print in the console, the winner player`s nick in normal mode,the winner player`s score saver and winner players score printer.